swkeever/coinbase-pro-dca/README.md

 - `.env.production` to run the script against your Coinbase Pro account.
 - `.env.development` if you plan to develop the script against the [Sandbox environment](https://public.sandbox.pro.coinbase.com/).

-Copy the template in `.env.example` to these files and visit [Coinbase Pro's documentation](https://docs.pro.coinbase.com/) to learn how to fill in the required env variables.
+Copy the template in `.env.example` to these files to get started.

-Upload each environment variable as an encrypted secret in GitHub so they can be used by the GitHub Action.
+Upload each environment variable as an encrypted secret in GitHub, so they can be used by the GitHub Action.

 ## Scripts